lauraniemiphd/moral_ic/README.md

 Data and R code for Analyses for all studies are uploaded.

-Corresponding Author: Laura Niemi, University of Toronto, laura.niemi@toronto.ca, 437.226.4566 Assistant Professor, Munk School of Global Affairs & Public Policy University of Toronto
+Corresponding Author: Laura Niemi, University of Toronto, laura.niemi@utoronto.ca, 437.226.4566 Assistant Professor, Munk School of Global Affairs & Public Policy University of Toronto